-Feed preparation was done at the University Lake Kariba Research Station (ULKRS) in Kariba, Mashonaland west province, Zimbabwe.
-Kariba is found within the Agro-ecological region V and the mean annual rainfall is below 650 mm.
-Temperature averages are between 20°C and 27°C. The feeding experiment was done at the University of Zimbabwe Department of Biological Sciences, in Harare, Zimbabwe.
+Feed preparation was done at the University Lake Kariba Research Station (ULKRS) in Kariba.
+Mashonaland West province, Zimbabwe.
+Kariba is found within Agro-ecological region V, and the mean annual rainfall is below 650 mm.
+Temperature averages are between 20°C and 27°C. The feeding experiment was conducted at the University of Zimbabwe Department of Biological Sciences, in Harare, Zimbabwe.
 Harare is in Agro-ecological region IIA.
-This area is situated in the Highveld plateau of Zimbabwe with subtropical highland climate.
-The average annual temperature is 17.95 °C and the average annual rainfall is about 825 mm.
-The experiment was carried out in a greenhouse so as to maintain constant temperatures.
+This area is situated on the Highveld plateau of Zimbabwe with a subtropical highland climate.
+The average annual temperature is 17.95 °C, and the average annual rainfall is about 825 mm.
+The experiment was carried out in a greenhouse to maintain constant temperatures.